oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab3-design-the-skill/design-the-skill.md

 ### Create the Positive Health intent:

 1. Click the + Intent button.
-2. Next to the Conversation Name field, click the Edit button, and enter *Positive Health*.
+2. Next to the Conversation Name field, click the Edit button and enter *Positive Health*.
 3. In the Name field, type *positiveHealth*.
-4. Select and copy all of the example sentences below to your clipboard and paste in the *Advance Input Mode* section under Examples
+4. Select and copy all of the example sentences below to your clipboard and paste them into the *Advance Input Mode* section under Examples

     ```
     <copy>